Haru1O1/AMSI_Powershell_Bypass/README.md

 Infinite loop that waits 60 seconds between each iteration of the loop

 # Conclusion
 This script bypasses Windows AMSI and executes shellcode using PowerShell.
-Even if the PowerShell window is given the command ctr-c it will continue to run in the background.
+Even if the PowerShell window is given the command Ctrl-C, it will continue to run in the background.
-- Teminating the Process
+- Terminating the Process
-    - Terminate the thread or PowerShell itself using TaskManager.
+    - Terminate the thread or PowerShell itself using Task Manager.
-    - After the shell code completely finishes it should cause the thread to terminate
+    - After the shell code finishes it should cause the thread to terminate
         - Ex.
-Reverse Shell after the attacker terminates the session the thread should also be terminated
+Reverse Shell, after the attacker terminates the session, the thread should also be terminated